ddmcadoo/Streamlit-Sales-Forecast-App/README.md

 http://localhost:8501

 ### Next Steps:
-Modify the the app.py file to be more accomdating of different feautres that one may want to use.
+- Modify the the app.py file to be more accomdating of different feautres that one may want to use.
+- Incldue visuals to show trends over time.
+- Build in functionality to chose forecast horizon.

 1. Clone the repo: